CribberSix/pygame-markdown/README.md

 A simple python function to blit Markdown text on a python surface.

+## Second header for internal tests.
+This is another text

+### Third header for internal tests.

+This is a text beneath the third text header.
+A bit longer: The lstrip() method will remove leading whitespaces, newline and tab characters on a string beginning:

 # Contributing
 I welcome pull requests from the community.
-Please take a look at the TODO for opportunities to help this project.
+Please take a look at the [TODO](https://github.com/CribberSix/pygame-markdown/blob/master/TODO.txt) file for opportunities to help this project.

 Please ensure it fulfills the following requirements: